 After his sister’s wedding, Anthony has a bit of a change of heart and realizes he has a responsibility to carry on the Bridgerton line.
 He decides he will choose a bride this season.
 It will not be a match of love, for he does not wish to leave behind someone he loves, but rather of convenience and pragmatism.

 Kate and Edwina Sheffield are in town for the season, hoping to make good matches.
 Kate is the elder of the two half-sisters, but it is Edwina who is the diamond of the season.
-Kate wants to see her sister happy, and is determined to make sure the match she makes is a good one.
+Kate wants to see her sister happy and is determined to make sure the match she makes is a good one.

 Anthony sets his eyes on Edwina, simply because she’s “the best” and doesn’t he deserve that as the most eligible bachelor.
 However, his reputation as a rake means Kate will do anything to stop the pairing.

 In The Duke and I, you had Simon and Daphne where Simon had a reputation as a rake and Daphne was using him to try and get a good match.
 They are forced together due to this and fall in love.
 Here, you have Anthony wanting to woo Edwina, but forced to contend with the sister and change her mind about approving of him.
 Both men are damaged by their past and that is what holds them back from wanting love and a family.
-Both men ending up falling in love despite themselves.
+Both men end up falling in love despite themselves.

-And did I mention, both times they are forced to marry very quickly after being compromised?
+And did I mention, that both times they are forced to marry very quickly after being compromised?
 And they both fall in love despite all of their resistance to that happening?

 I started reading this series after watching the Netflix series and so far, this is a case where the television adaptation is miles ahead of the books.
 This particular book is next in line to be adapted, and it can only really go up from here.